 We hiked to the top, where we decided to stop for a quick snack.
 The forest here is so lush and pretty, and the views from the top of the rocks was amazing!

 As we continued our walk, we realized something a bit disheartening – instead of closing the gap between us and the town of Mullerthal, we were now getting further away.
-But since trails are known to meander and wind, we pressed on.
+But since trails tend to meander and wind, we pressed on.
 Soon, we reached a little stream and a footbridge.

 And a rock shelter, with the name “Schelmenlay” painted on the side.
 We had just looped back to our original starting point!
 Somehow, even with the combination of the GPS trail map, and signposts, we had missed a turnoff somewhere along the way.
 Sigh.
-(As an unrelated side note, although the name painted on the rock shelter is spelled “Schelmenlay,” the signpost reads, “Schelmelay.”
+(As an unrelated side note, the name painted on the rock shelter is spelled “Schelmenlay,” but the signpost reads, “Schelmelay.”
 I’m not sure which spelling is correct.)

 We realized that by the time we retraced our steps or tried to find a new route to Mullerthal, it would be getting late in the afternoon.
 The walk from Mullerthal to Beaufort was about 2.5 hours, which would get us close to dusk.
 Even though I had a headlamp, we didn’t want to risk hiking strange trails in the dark.
 Plus, Beaufort Castle would probably be closed by the time we got there anyway.
 Add to that the bus schedule getting us back to Luxembourg City…well.
 Disappointed, we decided to change gears a bit, and explore the C5 loop of the trail instead.
 This still led back to Consdorf, where we could then safely hop the bus back to the city.